-She was previously the Deputy Publisher of Talking Points Memo, overseeing the business, publishing and tech side of the company.
+She was previously the Director of Marketing and Communications at Vox Media, overseeing the branding, marketing, and audience growth for sports site SB Nation, tech/culture site The Verge , and gaming site Polygon.
+Prior to that, she was the Deputy Publisher of Talking Points Memo, overseeing the business, publishing and tech side of the company.
 She joined Talking Points Memo as the assistant to the publisher in June 2011 and was promoted to Deputy Publisher in January 2012.
 She was also responsible for project and digital product management of mobile, tablet, video and content partnerships, and increasing and maintaining audience growth.

 She has a BA in journalism from the University of Southern California’s Annenberg School for Communication and Journalism.
 She graduated Summa Cum Laude and Phi Beta Kappa in May 2011.

 Before joining TPM, Schweitzer worked as the Editor-in-Chief of Neon Tommy, Annenberg’s 24/7 online news site, which is the number one most trafficked online-only university publication in America.
 She also served as a staff writer and the senior news editor.